-The use of effective selection criteria is intended to lead to high-quality projects, which would enable the WQIP to significantly reduce pollutants to priority waters.
-Project locations with pollutant reduction efforts can be evaluated using the same water quality modeling used in TMDL development, ensuring improved water quality at these locations would also impact the overall system (FDEP 2018b).
-Water quality modeling would provide the data necessary to address project resilience to increased rainfall and sea level rise.
-Water quality improvement estimates for stormwater and wastewater project techniques (e.g., wastewater system improvements) would be derived from site-specific information and performance standards, where available, and peer-reviewed sources summarized in the Statewide Best Management Practice (BMP) Efficiencies for Nonpoint Source Management of Surface Waters (FDEP 2018c).
+The use of effective selection criteria is intended to lead to high-quality projects, which will enable the WQIP to significantly reduce pollutants to priority waters.
+Project locations with pollutant reduction efforts can be evaluated using the same water quality modeling used in TMDL development, ensuring improved water quality at these locations will also impact the overall system (FDEP 2018b).
+Water quality modeling will provide the data necessary to address project resilience to increased rainfall and sea level rise.
+Water quality improvement estimates for stormwater and wastewater project techniques (e.g., wastewater system improvements) will be derived from site-specific information and performance standards, where available, and peer-reviewed sources summarized in the Statewide Best Management Practice (BMP) Efficiencies for Nonpoint Source Management of Surface Waters (FDEP 2018c).
 By establishing estimates of water quality improvements through quantitative means (e.g., nutrient reduction in lbs.), individual projects can be evaluated together for combined effects and comprehensive restoration.

-The planning component of this program would be covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
-The implementation component is currently proposed for FPL Category 2.
-Implementation activities in Category 2 in the final, approved FPL 3b, would be moved into Category 1 through the formal Council review and amendment process as described in the "FPL Categories" section of this document.
+The planning component of this program is covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
+The implementation component is in FPL Category 2.
+Implementation activities in Category 2 may be moved into Category 1 through the formal Council review and amendment process as described in the "FPL Categories" section of this document.